 - How to Use Reddit for Keyword Research to Amp Up Your Content Marketing Strategy

 Step 2: Get in Touch with Your Readers

-Online research will take time – and yet, as extensive as it is, it's just preparation for what really lies in store.
-In order to fully understand your customer and have a complete picture in mind, you have to personally reach out to them and start talking.
-Literally.
+Online research will take time – and yet, as extensive as it is, it is just preparation for what really lies in store.
+To fully understand your customer and have a complete picture in mind, you have to personally reach out to them and start talking.

-Conducting a survey amongst your existing customers will help a great deal if you want to get into their heads and know exactly what they’re thinking.
-Consider asking 7-10 questions, and make sure they’re open-ended: don’t lead people to the answers you're looking for – allow them express themselves!
+Conducting a survey amongst your existing customers will help a great deal if you want to get into their heads and know exactly what they are thinking.
+Consider asking 7-10 questions, and make sure they are open-ended: don’t lead people to the answers yo a're looking for; allow them to express themselves!

 What type of questions should you ask?
 Well, that depends.
 Nina Stepanov, Associate Marketing Manager at inbound.org, recommends to dig deep on all the Hows, Whens, Wheres, and How Oftens – and also try to get a sneak peek into the competition.

 Aside from demographic questions (that you can't get from Google Analytics or elsewhere), I'd highly recommend asking questions about how they use similar services/products or alternate services/products currently.